CubaDevOps/flexi/Readme.md

 __Note:__

 - The `event` key can be a specific event name or a wildcard `*` to listen to all events.
-- The listener class should implement the `CubaDevOps\Flexi\Domain\Interfaces\EventListenerInterface` interface.
+- The listener class should implement the `Flexi\Domain\Interfaces\EventListenerInterface` interface.

 ### Queries